Sarah Cooper

 Biography

-Sarah Cooper is the Regional Development Director for FCDO in Central Asia.
+Sarah Cooper is Director for Development, Climate, Science and Technology in India.

 In a career spanning over 25 years, Sarah has worked in more than 30 countries across Sub-Saharan and North Africa, the Middle East, South, Central, and East Asia, as well as Western and Eastern Europe, and the former Soviet Union.
-She has worked in a variety of leadership, strategy, advisory and consulting roles.
+She has worked in a variety of leadership, strategy, advisory and consulting roles for international financial institutions (World Bank, AfDB) and the private sector (PricewaterhouseCoopers).
 Her sectoral experience includes: economic governance, private sector investment, infrastructure, climate change, health, education, and social protection.

 Previous roles